arctic-cheetah/COMP3331/lab04/Lab04.md

 The value of the Acknowledgement field in the SYNACK Segment is: **2818463619**

-The server determined this value by incrementing the client's seequence number by one: 2818463618 + 1 = 2818463619
+The server determined this value by incrementing the client's seequence number by one: $2818463618 + 1 = 2818463619$

 ### 2.3) What is the sequence number of the ACK segment sent by the client computer in response to the SYNACK?
 What is the value of the Acknowledgment field in this ACK segment?
 Does this segment contain any data?

-Sequence number of the ACK segment sent by the client: 2818463619
+Sequence number of the ACK segment sent by the client: $2818463619$

-Acknowledgment number in the ACK segment is: 1247095791
+Acknowledgment number in the ACK segment is: $1247095791$

 The segment does not contain any data as the sequence number in packet No. 298 is the same in packet No.297

-# TODO CHECK

 ### 2.4) Who has done the active close?
 Is it the client or the server?
 How you have determined this?
 What type of closure has been performed?
 3 Segment (FIN/FINACK/ACK), 4 Segment (FIN/ACK/FIN/ACK) or Simultaneous close?

+A simultaneous close has been conducted.

 Both the client and server has initiated the active close by sending the (FIN,ACK) segment.
 This is becuase both the client and server sent a (FIN,ACK) segment without receiving a (FIN) segment first.

-More so the sequence number in Packet No.304 is the same for the ack number in Packet No.305 instead of (seqnum(No304) + 1).
+More so the sequence number in Packet No.304 is the same for the acknowledgement number in Packet No.305 instead of (seqnum(No304) + 1).

 Lastly, the both increment the sequence numbers by 1 and acknowledge the FIN segment to indicate a closed connection.